spray/spray/README.markdown

 Note that this is the approach _spray-json_ uses for case classes.

+### JsonFormats for recursive Types

+If your type is recursive such as

+    case class Foo(i: Int, foo: Foo)

+you need to wrap your format constructor with `lazyFormat` and supply an explicit type annotation:

+    implicit val fooFormat: JsonFormat[Foo] = lazyFormat(jsonFormat(Foo, "i", "foo"))

+Otherwise your code will either not compile (no explicit type annotation) or throw an NPE at runtime (no `lazyFormat` wrapper).

 ### API Documentation

 You can find the documentation for the _spray-json_ API here: